More Medications Facts

 Caffeine half-life is about 3 hours.

-Alcohol may produce an additive CNS depression when taken with Fioricet, and should be avoided.
+Alcohol may produce an additive CNS depression when taken with butalbital, and should be avoided.

 Acetaminophen may produce false-positive test results for urinary 5-hydroxyindoleacetic acid.

 Major withdrawal symptoms (convulsions and delirium) may occur within 16 hours and last up to 5 days after abrupt cessation of Fioricet.
 Intensity of withdrawal symptoms gradually declines over a period of approximately 15 days.
-Treatment of barbiturate dependence consists of cautious and gradual withdrawal of the drug.
+Treatment of barbiturate dependence consists of cautious and gradual withdrawal.
 Barbiturate-dependent persons can be withdrawn by using a number of different withdrawal regimens.
 One method involves initiating treatment at the person’s regular dosage level and gradually decreasing the daily dosage as tolerated 5.

 • 1.
 Physicians’ Desk Reference, 59th ed; Thomson PDR: Montvale, NJ; 2005.

 • 3.
-Watson Pharmaceuticals Inc. is acquiring the US rights to the Fioricet and Fiorinal product lines Press Release
+Watson Pharmaceuticals Inc. is acquiring the US rights to the Fioricet and Fiorinal lines.

 • 4.
 Silberstein SD, McCrory DC.
 Butalbital in the treatment of headache: history, pharmacology, and efficacy.
 Headache.
 2001 Nov-Dec;41(10):953-67.
 PubMed